Notalib/nativescript-accessibility-ext/README.md

 Indicating whether the accessibility elements contained within this accessibility element are hidden.

 Defaults to false.

+## Attribute: Label.accessibilityAdjustFontSize (iOS)
+Scales the font on a Label on iOS according to the settings in Settings -> General -> Accessibility -> Larger text On Android this is handled automatically, on iOS you have to specify it yourself.
+Note: It's similar to UILabel.adjustsFontForContentSizeCategory but effects all fonts not just the preferedFonts.

 #### Function: View.postAccessibilityNotification(notificationType: string, arg?: string | null) (iOS)
 Post an accessibility notification to iOS.